alamedyang/natlang-parser/docs-sources/top.md

 - Only ASCII characters will be printed.
 - Insert an entity's current name (aka "relative name") by wrapping their given name in `%`s.
 	- `%PLAYER%` and `%SELF%` are also allowed, which target the player entity or the entity that is running the script, respectively.
-	- Words wrapped in `%`s (entity names) will count as 12 chars when the dialog message is auto-wrapped.
+	- Words wrapped in `%`s will count as 12 chars when the dialog message is auto-wrapped.
 - Insert the current value of a MGE variable by wrapping its name in `$`s.
-	- Words wrapped in `$`s (variables) will count as 5 chars when the dialog message is auto-wrapped.
+	- Words wrapped in `$`s will count as 5 chars when the dialog message is auto-wrapped.
 - Some characters must be escaped in the message body, such as double quote: `\"`
 	- `\t` (tabs) are auto-converted to four spaces.
 	- `\n` (new lines) are honored, but since text is wrapped automatically, don't worry about explicitly hard wrapping your messages unless you want to put line breaks in arbitrary places.